 In April 2021, the average earnings for full-time employees were £610 per week or £29,280 a year, while part-time workers in the UK earn an average of £11,310.

 Nonetheless, a working person in the UK typically earns between £2,600 – £3,000 gross per month.
 The most common salary in the UK is between £32,000 and £36,000.

-Hence, earning over £31,000 in the UK puts you in above-average income.
+Hence, earning over £31,000 in the UK puts you at an above-average income.

-Of course, the salary needed to live in London in 2021 heavily depends on your lifestyle.
-One is clear, you need at least £1,900 per month to have a most basic life.
+Of course, the salary needed to live in London in 2022 heavily depends on your lifestyle.
+One is clear; you need at least £1,900 per month to have a most basic life.